md-siam/Hackintosh-Legion-Y730_Y740/README.md

 ## Make Bootable USB with macOS Mojave or Windows 10:
 - Here I will explain the process of making a bootable USB drive.
 So be patience:
   - Size of the USB drive can be 8GB or more.
-  - Use USB 2.0 drive, to avoid error like: 🚫  sign with [dark background](https://github.com/md-siam/Hackintosh-Legion-Y730_Y740/blob/master/images/USB_Disconnected.jpg)
-  - Use Unibeast for making a bootable USB, and for that you can should first install macOS into a VirtualBox (assuming u don’t have access to a macOS).
-  - You can download the macOS macOS.dmg file from [geekrar.com](https://www.geekrar.com/download-macos-mojave-dmg-file-direct-links/), then open it through VirtualBox.
+  - You can download the macOS macOS.dmg file from [geekrar.com](https://www.geekrar.com/download-macos-mojave-dmg-file-direct-links/), then open it through VirtualBox and copy "macOS Mojave Installer" into the "Applications" section of macOS.
+  - Use USB 2.0 pen drive, to avoid error like: 🚫  sign with [dark background](https://github.com/md-siam/Hackintosh-Legion-Y730_Y740/blob/master/images/USB_Disconnected.jpg)
+  - Turn on "Terminal" and copy and paste the command below:
+  - sudo /Applications/Install\ macOS\ Mojave.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume
+  - "MyVolume" - it is the name of USB pen drive.
-  - After making a USB bootable device, download "Clover Configurator" inside VirtualBox.
-Mount the EFI partition using clover configurator, and replace the EFI folder with my EFI folder (unzip EFI.7z before placing it inside EFI partition).
+  - After making a USB bootable device, download "Clover Configurator" inside the VirtualBox.
+Mount the EFI partition, of the USB drive, using clover configurator, and replace the EFI folder with my EFI folder (unzip EFI.7z before placing it inside EFI partition).
   - Done with bootable USB device.